How to invest in gold and other precious metals in the UK

 They are traded like shares on investment platforms and are generally much cheaper than buying physical gold.

-You tend to hold them in a stocks and shares ISA.
-Although there’s no need to pay for storage and insurance, you will need to pay a fee to buy or sell using a platform or investing app.
+You can hold them in a stocks and shares ISA or general investment account.
+While there’s no need to pay for storage and insurance, you will need to pay a fee to buy or sell using a platform or investing app.

 The ETC tracks the price of gold, either based on gold it stores in a vault or based on buying gold-related products (which can be riskier).